Does a Pool Add Value to My Home?

 - You can use your pool all year: Homeowners in Michigan aren’t going to be able to use their pool as much as someone who lives in Florida.
 If you live in a warmer climate then a pool becomes more of a standard amenity rather than something unusual.

 - Your lot is big enough: If your entire backyard is a pool that means a potential buyer can't use that space for anything else, which can be a huge drawback.
-Like we said, pools take a lot of time and money to maintain.
-Plus there are other things to think about, so be sure you take into account:

 - a fence